-Target setting for each type of business is only the first of several differences that dictate one’s approach to planning and execution.
-In regards to operations, for-profits are much more free flowing in with how they allocate resources across teams and how they structure their work flows and future revenue.
+Target setting for each type of business is only the first of several differences that dictate one’s approach to strategic planning and execution.
+In regards to operations, for-profits are much more free-flowing in how they allocate resources across teams and how they structure their workflows and future revenue.
 While money may not come easily, for-profit businesses have access to capital either from the free market in the form of sales or from investors, allowing them to operate as long as their product or service is desired and the market is relatively stable.
-This is not to say that formalized strategic planning isn't important for the for-profit company, but it may not be as essential for day-to-day survival as it is for the non profit organization.
+This is not to say that formalized strategic planning isn't important for the for-profit company, but it may not be as essential for day-to-day survival as it is for the non-profit organization.

 Non-profits on the other hand often have fairly fixed budgets based on their expected revenues and donations.
 They typically have to stretch their operating budgets to have the greatest impact.
 When it comes to the strategic planning process, non-profit organizations can create their strategic plan at fairly fixed intervals and operate from there without too much interference from external forces or market changes.

 That said, they have to put a bigger emphasis on executing the programs that align with their mission, otherwise, they risk not having the same amount of funding to operate in the future.
 They have the make their plan and carry it out as close to perfection as possible, because they don’t have many other options or alternatives to make up for a shortage in cash flow.

 Long range planning is important to create alignment and vision that will guide your organization, but it’s also the day-to-day and operations planning in a dynamic environment that will determine the success of an organization.
 Regardless of whether you’re a non-profit or for-profit organization, having measurements for your strategic plan (Goals, Objectives and KPI’s) are key to measuring your progress towards achieving your mission or your vision and implementing your overall strategic plan.